 Validation and Reminiscence Therapy – Provides patients diagnosed with cognitive impairments the opportunity for life review with emphasis on the aging process, relationships, and positive memories.

-Occupational, Art and Music Therapy – Assists the patient, through the creative use of crafts and music, to communicate that which is difficult to verbalize.
+Art and Music Therapy – Assists the patient, through the creative use of crafts and music, to communicate that which is difficult to verbalize.
 In addition, these therapies foster self- awareness, improve concentration, decision making, and social interaction.

 Stress Management Groups – Aids in the identification of stressors and teaches coping skills to help modify one’s lifestyle to reduce stress.